 Based on the RF 600, the RF 1200's AF system incorporates that lens's AF advantages.
 "Mechanically-related AF improvements include reduced drive load, thanks to glass materials in the focus lens group that are nearly one-fifth the previous weight."
 [Canon] Also included is the latest microprocessor for improved calculation speed.

 This super-telephoto lens includes a Focus Preset feature.
 Set the Focus Preset to a specific distance.
-When your shooting needs require that particular distance, turn the white spring-loaded playback ring located in front of the focus ring, and the lens will automatically adjust to the preset distance.
+When your shooting needs require that particular distance, turn the white spring-loaded playback ring located in front of the focus ring, and the lens automatically adjusts to the preset distance.
 New with the EF 600mm III lens was a direction-sensitive feature that permits a different distance to be set for each rotation direction.
 The Focus Preset switch settings include OFF, ON, and an ON with audible focus confirmation.
 Use this feature to quickly adjust focus to a known distance or to an approximate distance where fine-tuning can quickly attain proper focus.

 A 3-position focus limiter switch allows focusing distances to be limited to a subset of this lens's focus distance range.
 In addition to the full range, restricted limits of 14.1-98.4' (4.3-30m) and 98.4' (30.0m) - ∞ are selectable for improved focus lock times and reduced focus hunting when photographing subjects remaining within these ranges.